pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 To migrate existing `aws.s3.Bucket` resources to `aws.s3.BucketV2`:

 1. Edit your Pulumi program sources to replace removed inputs with equivalent side-by-side resources.
-Specifically `BucketV2` inputs such as `policy` and `accelerationStatus` are to be replaced with migrating to side-by-side resources `aws.s3.BucketPolicy` and `aws.s3.BucketAccelerateConfigurationV2`.
+Specifically `BucketV2` inputs such as `policy` and `accelerationStatus` are to be replaced by side-by-side resources `aws.s3.BucketPolicy` and `aws.s3.BucketAccelerateConfigurationV2`.

 2. Perform `pulumi up` to replace the buckets in AWS. **WARNING**: replacing the buckets will delete and re-create them, losing any data stored in these buckets.
 If this is not acceptable, consider using `pulumi import` to migrate